Ahom Raja's Palace

 Ahom Raja's palace is an historic building in Garhgaon, Assam State, India.

 The four-story palace has a dome shaped roof and also contains a chamber.
 Two of the four original watchtowers survive.
 The palace contains three halls on the ground floor that face west.

 History

-Garhgaon was the home of the Alom dynasty.
+Garhgaon was the home of the Ahom dynasty.
 The palace was built by king Rajeswar Singha in 1752 CE.